AllenDowney/ThinkDataStructures/gettingset/README.md

 If you don't have `git` installed:

 - Install Git: either with `Homebrew` (Mac) or with this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-14-04) (Ubuntu).
 You can also find instructions [here](https://gist.github.com/benkahle/892fdb2531c5f388296a) which are specific to Olin laptops.

+Then:

-- Follow the instructions in the GitSetup.md file to fork and interface with our repository.
+- Follow [these](./GitSetup.md) instructions to fork our repository and add our repo as `upstream`.

 **Optional** Complete **at least 10 levels** of [this](http://learngitbranching.js.org/) Git tutorial.